Home / Blog / Types of Bipolar Disorder

 What Are Different Types of Bipolar Disorder?

-There are several types of bipolar disease, each defined by the specific patterns and severity of mood episodes.
+Modified mood episodes can manifest as various categories of bipolar disease, characterized by particular patterns, and severity, resulting in different types of bipolar disorder.
 The primary types include Bipolar I Disorder, Bipolar II Disorder, Cyclothymic Disorder, Rapid Cycling Bipolar Disorder, Bipolar with Mixed Features, Bipolar with Seasonal Pattern, and Unspecified Bipolar Disorder.

 Bipolar I Disorder